HITRUST and AICPA Develop a ‘SOC 2 for HITRUST’ Converged Reporting Model to Improve Efficiency and Reduce Costs

 Increasing Demand for Third-Party Internal Control Reporting

 Cyber security is at the top of the minds of management, boards and regulators.
-With the impact of recent regulatory oversight such as the Department of Health and Human Services’ (HHS) new Omnibus rules, organizations are under increasing pressure to demonstrate that they have taken appropriate measures to:
+With the impact of regulatory oversight such as the Department of Health and Human Services’ (HHS) Omnibus rules, organizations are under increasing pressure to demonstrate that they have taken appropriate measures to:

 - Secure their environment